Lightyear Capital: Funds

+Investments

+Lightyear's earlier investments included Collegiate Funding Services, which was acquired by JPMorgan Chase in 2005, the commercial-real-estate software provider ARGUS Software, the Lloyd's-market insurer Antares, and the structured-credit company Athilon Capital.

+In 2014, Lightyear and the management of SunTrust Banks' asset-management arm acquired RidgeWorth Investments, an Atlanta-based multi-boutique manager with about $50 billion under management, for up to $265 million.
+Among the firm's later wealth-management investments were Wealth Enhancement Group, in which it acquired a majority stake in 2015; Allworth Financial, acquired in 2020 with the Ontario Teachers' Pension Plan and Cerity Partners.

 Among the firm's most notable investments are Collegiate Funding Services (acquired by JPMorgan Chase), ARGUS Software, Higher One, NAU Country Insurance Company (the nation's third-largest crop insurer), Antares Holdings, New Flyer Industries, and Goldleaf Financial Solutions.

 In 2013, Atlanta, divested its RidgeWorth Investments to Lightyear Capital LLC for up to $265 million.

 In May 2019, Lightyear Capital acquired a controlling stake in Lighthouse Technologies Holdings Corporation.

 In September 2021, Lightyear Capital acquired assets and partnered with Schellman & Company, LLC for the delivery of Information Technology and cybersecurity compliance services.

+Litigation

+In February 2016, RCS Capital and Cetera Financial Group sued Lightyear and two former Cetera executives in U.S. Bankruptcy Court in Delaware, alleging that the executives had breached non-compete and confidentiality agreements by leaving to join Lightyear and the Advisor Group network it was then acquiring.
+The parties settled the dispute later that year, and Cetera dismissed its claims against the two former executives.